Information Technology Helpdesk/Support Technician

 Progression and specialisations

-IT helpdesk/support technicians may be promoted to team leader or management roles, or become programmers or business analysts.
+IT helpdesk/support technicians may be promoted to team leader or management roles, or become software developers or business analysts.
 Some may also set up their own businesses.

 - Information technology manager job information